-All votes had to be submitted no later than 11.59pm on 17 February 2020.
 The countdown clock on this page and on the website homepage told us how much time we had left to vote, until it all ran out.

-The results of the vote are...
+The results of the August vote were...

 1662 households in the extended area were consulted by the Council.
 901 valid responses were received from within the proposed scheme boundary, giving a response rate of 54%.

 Support for a resident parking scheme: